-Allow us to take you back to the summer of 1645, the worst outbreak of the plague is ravaging Edinburgh and just to make matters worse it has also taken the life of the city’s first Plague Doctor, John Paulitious.
+Allow us to take you back to the summer of 1645.
+The worst outbreak of the plague is ravaging Edinburgh.
+Just to make matters worse it has also taken the life of the city’s first Plague Doctor, John Paulitious.
 Thousands of people have died, in fact, it is believed that at the height of this plague there were only 60 men left to defend the city.

 Due to overcrowding within the city walls, the plague spread like wildfire, with fleas on the backs of rats transmitting the disease.
 Two types of plague hit Edinburgh, killing around half of those that contracted it.
 The pneumonic plague attacked the lungs, causing coughing which resulted in massive internal bleeding which turned the skin black, hence the name the black death.
 Then there was the bubonic plague, which caused the sufferer to break out in buboes or boils.
 These boils were filled with pus, and if they were not treated they would swell to the size of an orange and burst, poisoning the poor sufferer’s blood and often resulting in death.